Qantas Retreats from Lord Howe Island

 Skytrans is an Australian regional airline based in Cairns.
 It primarily flies from its bases in Cairns and Horn Island to destinations in Far North Queensland and the Torres Strait.

-It already has five Dash 8-100 and two Dash 8 Q300 planes in its fleet.
+Before buying QantasLink’s Dash 8-200s, it already had five Dash 8-100 and two Dash 8 Q300 planes in its fleet.
 The average age of those planes is over 35 years old, with one aircraft now over 40 years old.
+Skytrans is also currently acquiring Airbus jets.

 What the Skytrans handover means for passengers

-Skytrans will buy QantasLink’s three Dash 8-200 planes.
-It will use them to fly from the Qantas domestic terminal at Sydney Airport to Lord Howe Island, with the same schedule and frequency as the current QantasLink flights.
+Skytrans has bought QantasLink’s three Dash 8-200 planes.
+It is using these to fly from the Qantas domestic terminal at Sydney Airport to Lord Howe Island, with the same schedule and frequency as the previous QantasLink flights.

 A Skytrans Dash 8-100 at Lord Howe Island